PyMVPA/PyMVPA/doc/source/tutorial_start.rst

   Access the built-in help to inspect the ``kNN`` class regarding additional configuration options.

-Now that we have a classifier instance it can be easily trained by passing the dataset to its ``train()`` method.
+Now that we have a classifier instance, it can be easily trained by passing the dataset to its ``train()`` method.

 >>> clf.train(ds)

-A trained classifier can subsequently be used to perform classifications of unlabeled samples.
+A trained classifier can subsequently be used to perform classification of unlabeled samples.
 The classification can be assessed by comparing these predictions to the target labels.